-32.07 Article 2 of the Act stated, "China being a populous country, family planning is a fundamental State policy.
+28.06 Article 2 of the Population and Family Planning Law states, "China being a populous country, family planning is a fundamental State policy.
 The State adopts a comprehensive measure to control the size and raise the general quality of the population.
-The State relies on publicity and education, advances in science and technology, multipurpose services and the establishment and improvement of reward and social security systems in carrying out the population and family planning programs."
-[5]]
+The State relies on publicity and education, advances in science and technology, multi-purpose services and the establishment and improvement of reward and social security systems in carrying out the population and family planning programs."
+[5]